SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 ![x][img9]

-When ejtermsetup later asks for **The full HTTP Path to your server (for URLs)** then just use the hostname without sub application, like `http://socrm.myorganization.com`.
+When ejtermsetup later asks for **The full HTTP Path to your server (for URLs)**, then just use the hostname without sub-application, like `http://socrm.myorganization.com`.
 It will in most cases default to the correct URL.

 When asked for the **NetServer URL** you give the URL for NetServer created on the same domain.
-Note: Service does not support https connection to NetServer, so only http is allowed.
+Note: Service does not support HTTPS connection to NetServer, so only HTTP is allowed.

-From SuperOffice 8.1, all authentication for all clients will be done by the web client, and after successfully authenticating a session key is stored in browser cookie.
+From SuperOffice 8.1, all authentication for all clients will be done by the web client, and after successfully authenticating a session key is stored in a browser cookie.
 This is why Sales and Service must be installed on the same domain.

 ![x][img10]

-After completing the ejTermSetup you may start up `https://socrm.myorganization.com/service/scripts/rms.fcgi` (or.exe) - note that if your screen is completely missing pictures, then it's the `reg_id=109` that has a wrong value.
+After completing the ejTermSetup you may start `https://socrm.myorganization.com/service/scripts/rms.fcgi` (or.exe) - note that if your screen is completely missing pictures, then it's the `reg_id=109` that has a wrong value.

 ![x][img11]

 ## Verify the database registry and config table values

-If Service is installed in a sub-folder of the domain named service, then
+If Service is installed in a sub-folder of the domain named *service*, then

 `select * from crm7.registry where reg_id = 109`